ceford/cefjdemos-data-jdm-help-en/articles/users/user-actions-log-options.md

 ## Description

-The User Actions Log Options screen allows setting of parameters used globally for the User Actions Log component.
+The *User Actions Log: Options* page allows setting of parameters used globally for the User Actions Log component.

 ### Common Elements